 Occupational Objectives: The Medical Transcription Career Studies certificate is designed for persons who wish to pursue a career in medical transcription.
 Upon completion of this certificate program, students will be able to pursue employment as a medical transcriptionist in hospitals, doctors' offices, nursing facilities, and other health career facilities.
 Medical transcriptionists may also opt to become self-employed.
 Classes will be offered in the evening to accommodate those students who are employed during the day.
-Students must earn a grade of "C" or better in all AST and HLT courses in order to complete the program.
+Students must earn a grade of "C" or better in all AST and HLT courses in order to

-Course
+Course Credit

-First Year r
+First Year - First Semester

-First Sem ester

 BIO 100 Basic Human Biology 3

-HLT 143 Medical Terminology 1 3
+HLT 143 Medical Terminology I 3

 AST 101/103 Keyboarding I 3

 Total 9

-Second S iemester
+Second Semester

 HLT 144 Medical Terminology II 3

-Keyboarding II 3
+AST 102/104 Keyboarding II 3

 Total 6